Kahayla/Research-Repository-IT5016D/MyCodes/MyCode.md

 - **Button Styling:**

-  - The styling of the .mainFormButton class as a button with a distinctive background color, border-radius, and hover effects adheres to the design pattern for interactive elements.
+  - The styling of the .mainFormButton class as a button with a distinctive background colour, border-radius, and hover effects adheres to the design pattern for interactive elements.
 This pattern improves user engagement and provides visual feedback.

 ## Project: Reservation System with Authentication